* Translated by AI

 South Korean national badminton players pose for a photo after their victory in the final of the 2026 Uber Cup (World Women's Team Badminton Championships) held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association

-With just one win needed to claim the title, the doubles pair of Baek Ha-na and Kim Hye-jeong, who played in the fourth match, put a period on the contest.
+With just one victory needed to claim the title, the doubles pair of Baek Ha-na and Kim Hye-jeong, who competed in the fourth match, put the final period on the match.
 Facing the Chinese pair of Zhai Pan and Zhang Shusen, the two players lost the first set 16-21, but from the second set onward, they displayed fantastic chemistry, turning the match around with a 21-10 win.
-In the decisive third set, they relentlessly exploited their opponents' errors, building an early 12-2 lead before concluding the 85th-minute battle with a 2-1 (16-21, 21-10, 21-13) comeback victory.
+In the final third set, they relentlessly exploited their opponents' mistakes, building an early 12-2 lead before concluding the 85th-minute intense battle with a 2-1 (16-21, 21-10, 21-13) comeback victory.

 At the moment the final score was confirmed, An Se-young and the entire team, who had been anxiously watching from the bench, poured onto the court to celebrate reclaiming the throne for the first time in four years.
-In this tournament, South Korea defeated Spain, Thailand, Taiwan, and Indonesia in sequence to reach the final, and by overcoming the previous champion China, they achieved their third-ever title.
+In this tournament, South Korea defeated Spain, Thailand, Taiwan, and Indonesia in succession to reach the final, and by overcoming the previous tournament champion China, they achieved their third title in history.

-Kim Ga-eun during the 2026 Uber Cup (World Women's Team Badminton Championships) final held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association
+Kim Ga-eun during the final match of the 2026 Uber Cup (World Women's Team Badminton Championships) held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association

-Kim Ga-eun during the 2026 Uber Cup (World Women's Team Badminton Championships) final held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association
+Kim Ga-eun during the final match of the 2026 Uber Cup (World Women's Team Badminton Championships) held in Horsens, Denmark, on the 3rd (Korea time). /Photo=Korea Badminton Association

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>